 (c) Written notice of decision.
 The EO/AA office, Title IX coordinator or designee will provide each party and the appropriate student services administrator or appointing authority with written notice of the investigative findings and of actions taken or recommended in an effort to resolve the complaint, subject to the following limitations.
-The complainant shall be informed in writing of the findings and of actions taken or recommendations in an effort to resolve the complaint, such as a finding that the complaint is or is not meritorious or recommendation that the respondent not contact the complainant.
+The complainant shall be informed in writing of the findings and of actions taken or recommendations in an effort to resolve the complaint, such as a finding that the complaint is or is not meritorious or a recommendation that the respondent not contact the complainant.
 The complainant may be notified generally that the matter has been referred for disciplinary action.
 The respondent shall be informed in writing of the findings and of actions taken or recommended to resolve the complaint and shall be notified of referrals for disciplinary action.
 Both the complainant and the respondent are entitled to review any final findings, conclusions, and recommendations, subject to any FERPA confidentiality requirements.

 (d) Informal dispute resolution.
 Informal dispute resolution processes, such as mediation, may be used to resolve complaints, when appropriate.
 Informal dispute resolution shall not be used to resolve sexual discrimination complaints without written permission from both the complainant and the respondent.
 If the parties elect to mediate a dispute, either party shall be free to discontinue mediation at any time.
 In no event shall mediation be used to resolve complaints involving allegations of sexual violence.

-- (e) Final decision/reconsideration.
+(e) Final decision/reconsideration.
 Either the complainant or the respondent may seek reconsideration of the decision by the EO/AA office, Title IX coordinator or designee.
 Requests for reconsideration must be submitted in writing to the EO/AA office, Title IX coordinator or designee within seven days of receiving the decision.
 Requests must specify which portion of the decision should be reconsidered and the basis for reconsideration.
 If no request for reconsideration is received within seven days, the decision becomes final.
-If a request for reconsideration is received, the EO/AA office, Title IX coordinator or designee shall respond within 14 days.
+If a request for reconsideration or designee shall respond within 14 days.
 The EO/AA office, Title IX coordinator or designee shall either deny the request or will issue an amended decision.
-Any amended decision is final and no further reconsideration is available. - $(\frac{64}{2})$ Publication of nondiscrimination and harassment policy and procedures.
-The policy and procedures regarding complaints of discrimination and harassment shall be published and distributed as determined by the president or designee.
+Any amended decision is final and no further reconsideration is available.